asha-wood96/parked-car-fine/README.md

 also it is shown in the program that a base fine is $25 for the first hour or part of an hour car is illegally parked but not shown is that the fine is $10 for each additional hour or part of an hour a car is aprked illegally.
+It also prints out hourly fine which is then added to create the total fine

 This program is a general template I followed in the section programming challenge "Parking Ticket Simulator" of chapter 14 in the textbook "starting out with c++ from control structures through objects" (8th ed.)